Jim Devlin

-James Alexander Devlin (June 6, 1849 - October 10, 1883) was an American Major League Baseball (MLB) player who played mainly as a first baseman early in his career, then later as a pitcher.
-Devlin played for three teams during his five-year career; the Philadelphia White Stockings and the Chicago White Stockings of the National Association (NA), and the Louisville Grays of the National League (NL).
-However, after admitting to throwing games and costing the Grays the pennant in the 1877 Louisville Grays scandal, he and three of his teammates were banished permanently from MLB.
+James Alexander Devlin (June 6, 1849 - October 10, 1883) was an American professional baseball player who played mainly as a first baseman early in his career, then later as a pitcher.
+Devlin played for three teams during his five-year career; the Philadelphia White Stockings and the Chicago White Stockings of the National Association, and the Louisville Grays of the National League.
+However, after admitting to throwing games and costing the Grays the pennant in the 1877 Louisville Grays scandal, he and three of his teammates were banned from professional baseball.

 Career

-Jim Devlin began his career in the first organized professional league, the National Association of Professional Base Ball Players (NA), as an infielder for his hometown Philadelphia White Stockings in 1873, and the Chicago White Stockings in the 1874 and 1875 seasons.
-In 1876, the NA folded and was replaced by the National League (NL) that lives on to this day.
+Jim Devlin began his career in the first organized professional league, the National Association, as an infielder for his hometown Philadelphia White Stockings in 1873, and the Chicago White Stockings in the 1874 and 1875 seasons.
+In 1876, the NA folded and was replaced by the National League that lives on to this day.
 In this year, Devlin began pitching for the Louisville Grays, starting 68 games with an impeccable 1.56 earned run average and leading the Grays in batting with .315.
 Devlin's best pitch was a "drop pitch", now known as a sinker, which he may have been the first to throw.
-In 1877, Devlin, the only pitcher on the roster, threw every pitch of his team's 61 games, the only pitcher ever to do so.
+In 1877, Devlin threw every pitch of his team's 61 games, the only pitcher ever to do so.